Nintendo Switch Left Joy-Con Shell Replacement

 10. Gently pry the battery connector straight up from its socket on the motherboard using a plastic spudger (avoid metal ones to reduce the risk of shorting components).
 This will keep the Joy-Con from powering on during the repair.

-12. When handling electronics and/or batteries, it's a good idea to wear at least an anti static bracelet.
+12. When handling electronics and/or batteries, it's a good idea to wear at least an anti-static bracelet.

 13. Step image